codepath/android_guides/Troubleshooting-API-calls.md

 While setting up breakpoints in your code is usually the first place to check, it often can be useful to see the network traffic exchanged between your Android device and a server.
 There are often things you want to check:

 * Am I using the correct API key?
-* Am I passing in the correct HTTP GET parameters?
+* Am I passing in the correct HTTP GET or POST parameters?
 * What is the server error code?
 * What is the server response?

 It is often useful to monitor the network traffic to help diagnose these issues.
 Monitoring network traffic depends on the networking library you use.
+There are two general approaches: using the Stetho library or setting up a proxy.
+The former is the simplest but requires the OkHttp or Retrofit networking library to be used.

 ### Using Stetho